-An equally vivid bird life exists at the Ranakpur Kumbhalgarh sanctuary.
-Birds that can be seen in the sanctuary include the grey jungle fowl, dove, parakeets, peacocks, golden oriole, grey pigeons, bulbul and white breasted kingfisher.
+An equally vivid birdlife exists at the Kumbhalgarh Wildlife sanctuary.
+Birds that can be seen in the sanctuary include the grey jungle fowl, dove, parakeets, peacocks, golden oriole, grey pigeons, bulbul, and white-breasted kingfisher.

 Jeep Safari’s and Jungle Treks are good ways to explore this national reserve, and Mana Hotels is the best resort to spend a memorable vacation in Rajasthan.

 Although the lake is open for visitors throughout the day, we recommend that you go while the sun is up to get a good look at the fish.
 Fishing or harming the fishes is strictly prohibited.
 In addition, there is no barrier or fence leading upto the lake.
 Therefore, all tourists are requested to take precautions while visiting this location.